 The Company makes improvements to the workplace environment and carries out workplace training with the aim of creating a workplace where the disabled and those in normal health can work together energetically.
-We also promote collaboration with local governing agencies and special-needs schools regarding employment of the disabled.
+We also hold on-site job experience sessions in collaboration with local governing agencies and special-needs schools regarding employment of the disabled.